OmarOcasio20366/Bio_Sensing_Data/ReadMe.txt

 				biosensors and make 4 charts from each file.
 				They will then be displayed on the web page.

-How to use: First, download the following files.
+How to use: 1.
+First, download the following files.
 				- graphs.html, home.html, listen.html, styles.css

-			Next download the images file.
+			2. Next download the images file.
 				- Includes: forest_banner.jpg, sensor_1.PNG,
 					sensor_2.PNG, sensor_2_transparent.PNG,
 					transparent.png

+			3. And download the csv_files folder.

-			Make sure the files(step 1) and folder (step 2) are in the same folder location.
+			4. Make sure the files(step 1) and folder (steps 2+3) are
+			in the same folder location.
 Open home.html.